-Once their home study was completed and their family profile finalized, Sarah and Ken settled in for the average 1–6 month wait for the Agency-Assisted Program.
+Once their home study was completed and their family profile finalized, Sarah and Ken settled in for the average 1–12 month wait.
 Sarah remembers asking about their exposure about a month in; they had an international trip planned a few months later, in anticipation of a longer wait.

 So, when they got the call from American Adoptions nine weeks after activation, they were shocked to find a prospective birth mother had picked them — and that she was due in just three weeks.

 “Finding out you’re having a baby in three weeks is unheard of.
 Nobody really deals with that, except in adoption situations,” Sarah says.